thisistheglitch/XSS-Scanner/README.md

 For use post method

     python3 main.py -l http://yoururl.com/ -d data={{inject}}#data1={{inject}}#data2=NoInject
-    Note: for get data use # to change data.
+    Note: use # to change data.

 If you use custom wordlist